Bill Whittle: Career

-After leaving the University of Florida, Whittle moved to Los Angeles where he worked various odd-jobs.
+After leaving the University of Florida, Whittle moved to Los Angeles where he worked various jobs.
 He started working as a freelance film editor during the late-1980s and 1990s on television series and specials for The Discovery Channel, The History Channel, and NBC.

 Whittle briefly ran a video editing company during this period which closed down in 1998.
 He continued working in the TV industry as an editor on the Turner Classic Movies special Movie Monsters Revealed (1999), House Calls (2000), Ed McMahon's Next Big Star (2002), Movie Obsessions (2002), AMC's Sunday Morning Shoot-Out (2007–2008), and Shatner's Raw Nerve (2008).

 On July 4, 2010, Whittle announced the creation of Declaration Entertainment, an independent film studio, which used crowdsourcing to finance its projects.
 Co-founded with Jeremy Boreing, the two had guest hosted for Larry O'Connor's BlogTalkRadio podcast The Stage Right Show earlier that year.
 Its first feature film, The Arroyo, completed filming in August 2012, and is awaiting an official release date.

 On January 31, 2017, Whittle began writing for The Daily Wire.
 Also in January 2017, Whittle began producing video content for the National Rifle Association's NRATV network.
 Whittle's show for the NRA, titled Hot Mic, was a critique of "left-wing pop culture's war on our freedom and rights".

 On July 11, 2019, Whittle announced that he would host a four-part podcast about the Apollo 11 Moon landing, titled Apollo 11: What We Saw.
 The first episode aired on July 13, 2019 and the second aired on July 15, 2019.
-In 2020, he released a second season of What We Saw about the Cold War, entitled The Cold War: What We Saw.
+In March 2023, he released a second season of What We Saw about the Cold War, entitled The Cold War: What We Saw.
+In March 2024, he released a third season of What We Saw about the Russian Revolution and the history of the Soviet Union, entitled An Empire of Terror: What We Saw.

-In July 2021, he released a history-focused podcast through The Daily Wire called America's Forgotten Heroes that reached #1 on Apple Podcasts.
-The podcasts focuses on one American hero per episode, including Booker T. Washington, Jimmy Doolittle, and Joshua Lawrence Chamberlain.
+In July 2021, he released a history-focused podcast through The Daily Wire called America's Forgotten Heroes.